Why Restful Self-Care Is So Important for Neurodivergent People

 Restful self-care is crucial for neurodivergent folk.

-• sensory sensitivities,
+• sensory sensitivities

 Plus sleep challenges are common for neurodivergents.

-Some research suggests people with ADHD might have a naturally delayed circadian rhythm.
-This makes them feel more alert later in the evening and struggle to fall asleep at a typical bedtime.
+This could contribute to feeling more alert later in the evening and struggling to fall asleep at a typical bedtime.

 One study showed up to 80% of autistic children experience sleep disturbances.